VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 Shining Star (best overall) and Rising Star (best overall runner up) will be selected from the top five projects, which will be presented during closing ceremony.
 Each team member for all awards will receive a prize, unless otherwise noted.
 Here are our prize categories:

-- **Shining Star** - DJI Spark Drones.
+- **Shining Star** - Osmo Pocket.
 Awarded to the best project all around.

-- **Rising Star** - GoPro HERO7's.
+- **Rising Star** - Nintendo Switch Lite, 200.
 Awarded to the second best project all around.

-- **Pro-Grammy** - 1MORE Triple Drivers.
+- **Art/Creative** - Wacom Intuos Tablet.
 Awarded to the best musical hack.

-- **Workshop Warrior** - JBL Flip 4 Speakers.
+- **Workshop Warrior** - Tech Backpack.
 Awarded to the best hack utilizing a tool or tech taught in a workshop. _Winners must have attended the corresponding workshop._

-- **Zero to Hero** - Amazon Echoes.
+- **Zero to Hero** - Polaroid Camera.
 Awarded to the best hack from a team with minimal or no prior experience.

-- **Code For Good** - Nimble Portable Chargers + $30 to a charity of your choice.
-Awarded to the best hack dedicated to social good. _VandyHacks reserves the right to decline donations to certain charities._
+- **Code For Good** - Donations to charity.
+Awarded to the best hack with the maximal positive social good impact on a marginalized community. _VandyHacks reserves the right to decline donations to certain charities._

-- **A(lan)esthetic** - Wacom Intuos Tablet.
-Awarded to the best individual design incorporating the letters "VH".
-Submit your design [here](https://goo.gl/forms/yB1k1yjXFZnJDaC62). _Single winner only.
-Does not need to be associated with a project.
-Dedicated to our Director of Design, Alan._

-- **#VandyHacks** - Fujifilm Polaroid Camera.
-Awarded to the best individual social media post (make sure to post with #VandyHacks and #VH5 and tag @VandyHacks). _Single winner only._

 ---